-Chemical Procurement, Distribution, and Storage
+Chemical Procurement, Distribution, and Storage Procurement

-Procurement

 The decision to purchase a chemical shall be a commitment to handle and use the chemical properly from initial receipt to ultimate disposal.
 Procurement of chemicals not normally used in day-to-day operations of the lab shall be discouraged.
 When such procurement is necessary, only the amount required for immediate use will be purchased.
-For purchases of chemicals not previously approved, a new request must be initiated through the Mosaic intranet/ Tools and Applications/ SDS- North America-Materials Request Approval Process (MRAP) Intake Form and Archived SDS.
-Open the New Chemical Request Intake Form and submit it to chemical.approval@mosaicco.com.
-If the Corporate Administrator issues final approval, an email will go back to the originator advising them whether or not the product is approved for purchase.
+For purchases of chemicals not previously approved, a new request must be initiated through the Mosaic Homepage/ Tools and Applications/ SDS- Material Request and Approval Process (MRAP).
+Following this path, one will be redirected to the "MRAP Active Livelink Workflow" page.
+Select "Intiate MRAP Workflow" and fill out form respectively for the new chemical.
+Upon completion one will be prompted to attach the current SDS for the chemical being submitted for approval.
+Select "Submit Request" and it corporate Administrator issues final approval, an email will go back to the originator advising them whether or not the product is approved for purchase.
 See the Material Request and Approval Process for Controlled Products, Approval Process Manual for more information.